-- Savings Rate: We saved 57% of our take-home pay.
+- Savings Rate: We saved 57% of our take-home pay that year.
 Increasing our savings rate was a major focus for us then.

-- FI %: We were able to cover approximately 15-20% of our annual expenses indefinitely by using the dividends and appreciation from and without depleting our assets (using a 3.5-4% safe withdrawal rate).
+- FI %: We were able to cover approximately 15-20% of our annual expenses indefinitely by using the dividends and appreciation from our portfolio without depleting our assets (using a 3.5-4% safe withdrawal rate).

 Based on our savings rate and assets at the time and a few other assumptions about market performance, we calculated that we would reach financial independence in 11 years.

 One part of our plan was understanding our baseline.
 In other words, if we made no changes to income or expenses for 11 years, we would reach financial independence by the time we were 42 years old.
-As we stated early on, we knew it was unlikely to make no changes, but it’s helpful for a planning standpoint.
+As we stated early on, we knew it was unlikely that we’d make no changes, but it’s helpful from a planning standpoint.
 Here’s our original chart:

 We were really motivated by this baseline.
 Reaching financial independence in our early 40s seemed like a big accomplishment.